cisco/mindmeld/docs/source/userguide/getting_started.rst

 MindMeld Workbench is a commercial software product which requires a license to use.
 For more information or to inquire about obtaining access to MindMeld Workbench, please `contact MindMeld <mailto:info@mindmeld.com>`_.
-Once approved, you will receive credentials which can be used to access install MindMeld Workbench and retrieve related files.
+Once approved, you will receive credentials which can be used to install MindMeld Workbench and retrieve related files.

 Install Java 8
 --------------